Asashou/notes/09_pandas/09_pandas.md

 - customary name for pandas import is `pd`, i.e. `import pandas as pd`

-- **`pd.Series`**
+#### `pd.Series`

 - like a 1D numpy array, but more flexible in that indices don't have to be integers
     - indices are more like labels, can be ints, floats, strings...
     - e.g. time series data of fluorescence intensity of some ROI vs. time
     - with numpy, you'd need two arrays of the same length to properly describe this data: one for fluorescence, and another to store the corresponding timestamps of each measurement
     ```python
     fl = np.random.random(20) # fake fluorescence data
     t = np.arange(0, 400, 20) # fake timestamps, in ms
     ````
     - a bit awkward: one data set represented by two separate arrays, with two different names
     - if you want to manipulate this data set, you have to remember to do the manipulation on both arrays, not just one of them!
     - e.g. grab a subset of data, just the first 5 data points:
         ```python
         flsub = fl[:5]
         tsub = t[:5]
         ````
     - another annoyance: say you want to extract a single fluorescence value at a specific timepoint, like t=60 ms
     - 2 step process:
     ```python
     idx = t == 60 # find where t is 60, save boolean array to idx
     v = fl[idx] # use idx as index into fl, get a float array with one entry
     # or in one line:
     v = fl[t == 60] # also a float array with one entry
     v[0] # in either case, to extract the actual float value out - tedious!
     ````
     - pandas lets you combine fluorescence data and timestamps into a single pandas data series:
     - `s = pd.Series(data=fl, index=t)` - the `index` keyword arg indicates row labels
     - select by integer position